Virendra Vats: General officer

-Vats was promoted to the rank of Major General and appointed General officer commanding 19 Infantry Division (Dagger Division) in Baramulla on the line of control in the Kashmir valley.
+He was promoted to the rank of Major General and appointed General officer commanding 19 Infantry Division (Dagger Division) in Baramulla on the line of control in the Kashmir Valley.
 For his tenure as GOC Dagger Division, he was awarded the Yudh Seva Medal on 26 January 2022.
 In late 2021, he moved to the Integrated Defence Staff headquarters as the Assistant Chief of Integrated Defence Staff (Training and Doctrine) (ACIDS Trg & Doc).

-On 1 September 2022, Vats was promoted to the rank of Lieutenant General and appointed Commandant of the Defence Services Staff College.
+On 1 September 2022, he was promoted to the rank of Lieutenant General and appointed Commandant of the Defence Services Staff College.
+After a long tenure of three years, Vats relinquished charge of DSSC to Lieutenant General Manish Erry on 18 September 2025.
+On 30 September 2025, he assumed charge as the 35th Director General of the National Cadet Corps.
+He took over from Lieutenant General Gurbirpal Singh.

 Personal life

-Vats is married to Namita Vats, a human resources professional.
+The general officer is married to Namita Vats, a human resources professional.
 The couple has a son Aryan.

 Awards and decorations

 Vats was awarded the Sena Medal in 2008, the Vishisht Seva Medal in 2014, and the Yudh Seva Medal in 2022.
 He has also been awarded the Chief of the Army Staff's Commendation card and the Commander-in-Chief, Andaman and Nicobar Command Commendation Card.